Vanguard vs. Charles Schwab: Highlights

 Our Recommendations

-Beginning Investors: A managed account at either firm works well, ideally with access to a human advisor.
+Beginning Investors: We suggest a managed account at either firm, preferably with a human advisor in some capacity.

-Stock and ETF Trading: Schwab delivers the strongest tools and research.
+Stock and ETF Trading: Schwab will provide the stronger experience, both for software and research.

 Charles Schwab vs Vanguard Outcome